great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_spark_dataframe_as_a_batch.rst

             We will create a ``BatchRequest`` and pass it our DataFrame via the ``batch_data`` argument.

-            Attributes inside the ``partition_request`` are optional - you can use them to attach additional metadata to your DataFrame.
+            Attributes inside the ``data_connector_query`` are optional - you can use them to attach additional metadata to your DataFrame.
 When configuring the Data Connector, you used ``batch_identifiers`` to define which keys are allowed.

             .. code-block:: python